hampusstrom/ansible-role-raspberrypi/README.md

 This role configures raspberry pi devices after my own needs.

 * Disables bluetooth to reduce bluetooth interference in my home.
 (I don't use the bluetooth on RPI)
-* Disables wifi to reduce interference in my home.
-(I don't use wifi on the RPI)
 * Installs and configures log2ram, as to not wear out my SD Card.

 Requirements